ipaqmaster/vfio/README.md

 `-iommugroups` / `-iommugrouping`

   Prints IOMMU groupings if available then exists.

+`-extras '-device xyz -device abc -device ac97 -display gtk -curses'`

+   If set adds extra arbitrary commands to the cmdline of qemu (Once invoked) Useful for `-device ac97` to get some quick and easy audio support if the host is running pulseaudio.

+`-run`

+  Actually run.
+The script runs dry by default and outputs qemu arguments and environment information without this flag.
+  Especially useful for testing PCI regexes without unbinding things first try, but good for general safety.

 ## Notes and Gotchas.
   - If you don't set any `-usb` or `-pci` arguments the VM will run in a window on your desktop as is normal for Qemu.
 Useful for testing the VM actually boots, installing OSes or using liveCDs.